getsentry/sentry-java/sentry-samples/sentry-samples-spring-boot-opentelemetry/README.md

 # Sentry Sample Spring Boot

-Sample application showing how to use Sentry with [Spring boot](http://spring.io/projects/spring-boot).
+Sample application showing how to use Sentry with [Spring boot](http://spring.io/projects/spring-boot) and the Sentry OpenTelemetry agent.

 ## How to run?

-To see events triggered in this sample application in your Sentry dashboard, go to `src/main/resources/application.properties` and replace the test DSN with your own DSN.
+Make sure the `sentry-opentelemetry` module is built.

 Then, execute a command from the module directory:

 ```
-../../gradlew bootRun
+SENTRY_DSN="https://502f25099c204a2fbf4cb16edc5975d1@o447951.ingest.sentry.io/5428563" SENTRY_DEBUG=true ../../gradlew bootRunWithAgent
 ```

+To see events triggered in this sample application in your Sentry dashboard, replace the `SENTRY_DSN` above with your own.

+## Http

 Make an HTTP request that will trigger events: